-- Buildings are often complicated, and there are many different types and configurations. - What remains after the triggering event may have come to rest, but the danger of further collapse and/or falling objects is often present. - As shown in the adjacent slide, damaged structure may be "At-Rest", but that does not mean that they are "Stable". - A properly trained US&R engineer (Structures Specialist) should help identify these hazards. - Hazards should be have probable risk factors assigned to them. - Measures to mitigate the danger can then be factored into the overall search and rescue effort. - ♦ Brittle conditions pose the greatest threat because of the possibility of sudden failure.
+- Buildings are often complicated, and there are many different types and configurations. - What remains after the triggering event may have come to rest, but the danger of further collapse and/or falling objects is often present. - As shown in the adjacent slide, damaged structure may be "At-Rest", but that does not mean that they are "Stable". - A properly trained US&R engineer (Structures Specialist) should help identify these hazards. - Hazards should have probable risk factors assigned to them.
+(Low, Medium, High) - Measures to mitigate the danger can then be factored into the overall search and rescue effort, on the basis of Risk vs. Reward - ♦ Brittle conditions pose the greatest threat because of the possibility of sudden failure.

-lational Urban Search & Rescue Response System Structural Collapse Technician Training
+National Urban Search & Rescue Response System Structural Collapse Technician Training